The Complete Uk lawn glossary

 Robbie's Take

-I get comments all the time from viewers who've been confused by American content.
+I get comments all the time from viewers confused by American content.
 The fundamentals of plant science apply everywhere, but the specifics of timing, grass types, and priorities are very different.
-If someone's talking about their Bermuda lawn, dethatching in March, or pre emergent for crabgrass, that's American advice that mostly doesn't apply to UK conditions.
+If someone's talking about their Bermuda lawn or pre-emergent for crabgrass, that's American advice that mostly doesn't apply here.

 V